Home > Contact Us > Membership > Patrons > Press Releases > Formal Complaints >

 We do not put our money into producing glossy magazines; we keep things simple to cut costs and to put as much money into campaigning against animal exports as we can.

-KAALE holds a monthly demonstration outside the Eastern Dock at Dover on the 1st Saturday of every month between 12 noon and 3pm; although sometimes now the location is now changed to other ports depending on the location of the trade; if it is happening.
-Information about monthly demonstration locations is provided via our telephone newsline; the number for which you can find under ‘About Us’ – ‘Contact Us’.
+KAALE holds a monthly demonstration outside the Eastern Dock at Dover on the 1st Saturday of every month between 12 noon and 3pm; even if the trade is not going through Dover as this informs more of the general public as they go on holiday: Information about monthly demonstrations is provided via our telephone newsline; the number for which you can find under ‘About Us’ – ‘Contact Us’.or you can join a texting service or email list to get up to date information.

 All information and web links provided on this site are completely legal and have the right to be accessed by any members of the public.
 There is no illegal access / information work undertaken in the production of this Web site.